LucasHasting/Computer-Networking/README.md

 # Computer Networking
-This repository will hold files from my Computer Networking class (Spring 2024)
+This repository will hold files from my Computer Networking class